-- IRC-106 (1990) provides PCU factors of 0.5 and 0.75 for having 5% and 10% (and more) motorcycles in the traffic stream.
-Similarly for bicycles these values are 0.4 and 0.5 for 5% and 10% (and more) bicycles in the traffic stream. - According to Mallikarjuna and Rao (2006), the PCU factor for any vehicle depends on the area occupancy measured over space and time; they have used a cellular automata approach.
+- IRC-106 (1990) provides PCU factors for motorcycle as 0.5 and 0.75 for having 5% and 10% (and more) motorcycles in the traffic stream.
+Similarly, for bicycle these values are 0.4 and 0.5 for 5% and 10% (and more) bicycles in the traffic stream. - According to Mallikarjuna and Rao (2006), the PCU factor for any vehicle depends on the area occupancy measured over space and time; they used a cellular automata approach.
 A range of PCU factors for each vehicle entity is given depending on its area occupancy. - Tiwari et al. (2007) calculate the PCU factor for heterogeneous traffic using a modified density approach.
 They provide PCU factors as 0.51 and 0.44 for motorized two-wheelers and non-motorized two-wheelers.

 The factors stated above are not used in this study since all factors are influenced by the density and are based on a static approach, i.e. an approach that averages over all speeds.
 Speed, however, is treated separately in MATSim for all vehicles, therefore the use of these factors would overestimate the PCU value for all vehicles.
-Mallikarjuna and Rao (2006, 2011) calculated the PCU factor using area occupancy.
-They used cellular automata model.
-However, also their area occupancy is affected by speed and thus cannot be used here.
-The approach in the present investigation is, however, similar to these.
+The approach in the present investigation is similar to Mallikarjuna and Rao (2006, 2011), but without its speed dependency.
 The effective area occupied by vehicle j is calculated, and the ratio of area occupied by vehicle j to area occupied by a passenger car is taken as PCU factor for vehicle j.
 Other factors affecting PCU are assumed to be same for all vehicles.
 The dimensions of the vehicle entities and lateral clearance are assumed as mentioned in Table 2.
 Table 2 shows the PCU calculation for the study scenario.
 All other factors are assumed to be the same for all vehicles.